 On the far side of the bay stands Gibraltar.
 When Franco closed its border with Spain the city enjoyed massive investment to create work for those who had until then been employed on The Rock and to break the area’s financial dependence on a foreign power.

-Algeciras, the most southerly port in Europe, the second busiest in the Mediterranean (after Valencia) with a throughput in 2017 of over 100 million tonnes, at a strategic point between the Atlantic and Mediterranean and a natural harbour, has a long history that is largely undocumented which has led to a great deal of confusion.
+Algeciras, the most southerly port in Europe, and one of the busiest in the Mediterranean with a throughput in 2021 of over 107 million tonnes, at a strategic point between the Atlantic and Mediterranean and a natural harbour, has a long history that is largely undocumented which has led to a great deal of confusion.

 Some sources mention a nearby Phoenician settlement and port.
 This is most likely to be that discovered at Cerro del Prado or Carteia la Vieja 1 kilometre upriver from the mouth of the Rio Guadarranque some five kilometres north of the present day city of Algeciras.
 Some mention a Roman port called Portus Albus situated in a part of the city now called Villa Vieja.
 This is a possibility since at that time Villa Vieja would have been on the north bank of the Rio Miel, a reasonably sheltered location.
 However, the Romans also had the town of Carteia, a port in a more sheltered position at the mouth of the Rio Guadarranque, barely five kilometres away.
 Finally, and as recently as 2001, it has been suggested that a settlement called Julia Transducta occupied the Villa Vieja area.
 The name Julia Transducta is normally associated with the settlement at Tarifa further down the coast.
 Whatever its name the settlement was destroyed by the Vandals in the 5th century AD.